nmbabcock/Coding_Examples/README.md

 RMS2D.m
 Matlab program to calculate 2D spatial RMS using a variety of weighting functions.
-Initially used to calculate fracture intensity from curcature attributes extracted from seismic, but can be used on any spatial data.
+Initially used to calculate fracture intensity from curvature attributes extracted from seismic, but can be used on any spatial data.
 Imports tabular data using the XYZimporter.m program below.

 FRACAZ.m